LoyVanBeek/RoboCupAtHome-roadmap/roadmap_development.md

 Top-down approach
 -----------------
 For RoboCup@Home, I think a few goals need to be set in terms of what robots should be able to do.
 The distance between the stepping stones toward that goals wil be defined by what strides of evolution we can make a community and robotics community in general.
+From one step, the next step should be actionable and within sight.

 To give concrete example: say a goal is to have robots make a sandwich.
 To prepare a sandwich in the same way a human does (there might be a single-task device that can do this more efficiently perhaps), a robot must be able to open a butter cup, wield knife, get a plate, get a slice of bread from a loaf, open a door or drawer to get a loaf of bread.
 Barely any of these skills are currently mastered by RoboCup@Home robots.